The Report That Changed Blogging.

-I knew that if I was relaxed and comfortable, I was capable of enjoying conversation and could possibly be a good speaker with valuable things to say, but because of my shyness, I really just preferred to be in my own head.
+I knew that if I was relaxed and comfortable, I was capable of enjoying conversation and could possibly be a good speaker with valuable things to say.
+Because of my shyness I preferred to be in my own head.
 I didn’t like to be ignored, but I would choose to be ignored rather than face the fear of talking in front of other people.

 And boy did I hate it!

 I’m embarrassed to admit that during grade seven at my school I faked an eye injury once to get out of my turn of being the senior student in charge of the school assembly.
 This role, which cycled through all students in the final year of primary school, involved presenting updates to the entire school assembly on Fridays – which at the time was my idea of hell.

 Of course my faked injury only got me out of it for one week, and the following week I found myself in front of the entire school, reading out notes, listening to the younger kids making fun of my Canadian accent, just wishing it was all over.

 Fast forward throughout the rest of high school and on into university, my fear of oral presentations persisted.
 I actually went as far as looking up the subjects at university and attempting to avoid any course that included the words “oral” in the assessment criteria.

 Any time I had a presentation to do I managed to get through it with the aid of palm cards.
 I am sad to say that I was one of those students who essentially read their palm cards, glancing up from time to time to appear to “engage” with my audience.
 All I wanted to do was just get it over with.